 The Greenland Research Council is a national and independent organization, and therefore, in its advice and in its other work, is not subject to instructional authority from Naalakkersuisut.

-The Greenland Research Council works to promote and strengthen Greenlandic research, which is rooted in and benefits Greenland.
+The Greenland Research Council works to promote and strengthen research in Greenland, which is rooted in and benefits Greenland.

-The Greenland Research Council evaluates PhD & PostDoc shcollarship and Research Promotion grant applications, as well as allocates research funding from Research Promotion Pool.
+The Greenland Research Council evaluates PhD & PostDoc shcollarships and Research Promotion grant applications, as well as allocates research funding from Research Promotion Pool.